AI reading your files

 Reranking

 A second pass after retrieval.
 The first pass finds 50 chunks.
 A smaller model scores each chunk’s relevance.
 The top 5 go to the LLM.
-Reranking improves answers noticeably on hard questions.
+Reranking improves answers on hard questions.

 Graph RAG